Florida Real Estate Pre-Closing Checklist

 1. Obtain loan commitment or loan assumption approval

-2. Obtain estoppel letters stating required mortgage payoff sums for seller.
+2. Obtain payoff letters stating required mortgage payoff sums for seller.

-3. Obtain letters from taxing authorities or homeowners associations regarding liens or assessments.
+3. Obtain letters from taxing authorities regarding liens or assessments.

 B. Consents

-1. Obtain homeowner/ condominium associate consent to transfer of property.
+1. Obtain a homeowner/ condominium consent to transfer of property and/or waiver of right of first refusal.

 C. Homeowners Insurance